Shares dive, oil soars after Russian action in Ukraine

 “We will hold President Putin accountable,” Ursula von der Leyen said.

+Moscow’s stock exchange briefly suspended trading on all its markets on Thursday morning.
+After trading resumed, the rouble-denominated MOEX stock index and dollar-denominated RTS index both tumbled by about a third.

-The futures for Wall Street’s benchmark S&P 500 index and the Dow Jones Industrial Average were off 2%.
+The futures for Wall Street’s benchmark S&P 500 index and the Dow Jones Industrial Average were off by more than 2%.

 That was on top of Wednesday’s 1.8% slide for the S&P 500 to an eight-month low after the Kremlin said rebels in eastern Ukraine had asked for military assistance.
 Moscow had sent soldiers to some rebel-held areas after recognizing them as independent.